dvens/frontend-typescript-boilerplate/README.md

 - Check why ESLint is not working
 - Add proper error pages for ssr.
 - Add babel extend
-- Fix storybook for JSX
+- Fix/add storybook for JSX
-- Fix hygen
+- Fix/add hygen
 - Check if testing is working
 - Update docs
 - TEST the setup :)

 After testing the setup
-- Create CLI to generate the setup
+- Create CLI to generate the setup + add correct types
 - Create NPM Packages out of the tools folder